 While it is true that melasma can fade on its own when the trigger is removed (eg pregnancy or birth control pills), some patients are unable to find relief from the discoloration.

 Treatment centers around sun avoidance and sun protection (sunscreen and hat).
 However, there are bleaching creams such as hydroquinone that are typically recommended as the first line treatment for skin discoloration.
 In addition, retinoic acids (derivatives of Vit A) can be used to increase the turnover of skin cells and potentially improve the pigmented areas.
 Acid peels with kojic acid, azelaic acid, or glycolic acid may also be used to help lighten skin that is affected by melasma.
-In refractory cases, dermabrasions, fractional lasers, and Q switched lasers can be used to help improve skin pigmentation.
+In refractory cases, dermabrasions, and fractional lasers can be used to help improve skin pigmentation.
 Even in the best treated cases, melasma may recur and it is a life-long regimen of skin care (particularly sun protection) that is needed to prevent the recurrence of melasma.